 Finally, by comparing the each broker's website and platform features, we can surface interesting differences.
 Fidelity Investments alongside Just2Trade offer virtual trading.
 For mobile trading, Just2Trade offer clients access to an iPhone App and Android App while Fidelity Investments has an iPhone App, iPad App and Android App.
 Online banking is also used by many customers, and multiple full-service brokerages provide these services.
 Checking Accounts, Savings Accounts, Debit Cards and Credit Cards are available to clients of Fidelity Investments while Just2Trade offers customers none of these.
 All factors considered, when it comes to platform tools, research, and mobile trading, Fidelity Investments was rated Best in Class - Platforms & Tools, Best in Class - Research and Best in Class - Mobile Trading in 2017, while Just2Trade was rated none of these.

-Overall, Fidelity Investments boasts 4.50 stars versus Just2Trade's 2.50 stars.
+Overall, Fidelity Investments comes out on top with 4.50 stars over Just2Trade's 2.50 stars.